xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Postdocs

+* Wenjing Ma, Postdoc (07/2023 - 11/2025), now an Assistant Professor at the Chinese University of Hong Kong, Shenzhen.
 * Lu Liu, Postdoc (07/2023 - 10/2025), now a Professor at Shandong University.
 * Jade Wang, Postdoc (03/2022 - 07/2025), now an Assistant Professor of Statistics at Texas A&M University.
 * Kalins Banerjee, Postdoc (09/2021 - 06/2025), now a Postdoc at University of Michigan.